 The agreement needs to be carefully drafted to take into account what you are trying to achieve and the implications of competition law and other regulations, breach of which can result in severe penalties.
 These vary depending on the territory covered by the agreement and the choice of law in the agreement.

 You can give a distributor exclusive rights to distribute your goods in a particular territory, limit the number of distributors or require distributors to meet particular qualifying criteria.
 However, if you do, competition law probably means you can't stop the distributor from selling competing products too.
 Take advice.

 If the distributor wants exclusive rights to a territory, you might also aim to negotiate a minimum sales target.

-You can stop a distributor selling competing products unless:
+You can stop a distributor selling competing products, unless:

 If you do, the restriction must not last more than five years.

-You can control promotion and sales in the agreement, such as the advertisements and point of sale materials used.
+You can control promotion and sales in the agreement, such as the adverts and point of sale materials used.
 It could require the distributor to run particular marketing campaigns or spend a specified amount of money on them.
 The agreement could also require the distributor to maintain an adequate stock of your products.

 The distributor might negotiate for you to provide them with marketing support or a contribution to their marketing costs.